 2012, Glen Campbell played the very last live performance when he appeared at Uptown Theatre in Napa, California.
 Campbell revealed his Alzheimer’s diagnosis to the public in 2011, and had set out on his Goodbye Tour as a way to say farewell to his fans.
 Glen passed away in 2017.

 2015, Sinead O’Connor was receiving medical treatment after a message about her taking an overdose was posted on her Facebook page.
 “I have taken an overdose.
 There is no other way to get respect,” the post read.
-The Irish singer was found safely in Dublin by Gardai.
+Sinead was found safely in Dublin by Gardai.

 To subscribe to the podcast, just click here